Mudra: Jñāna mudrā

-Karana mudrā
+Karaṇa mudrā

-The karana mudrā is the mudra which expels demons and removes obstacles such as sickness or negative thoughts.
-It is made by raising the index and the little finger, and folding the other fingers.
-It is nearly the same as the Western "sign of the horns", the difference is that in the Karana mudra the thumb does not hold down the middle and ring finger.
-This mudra is also known as tarjanī mudrā.
+The karaṇa mudrā is the mudrā which expels demons and removes obstacles such as sickness or negative thoughts.
+It is made by raising the index and the little finger while folding the other fingers.
+It is nearly the same as the Western "sign of the horns", however, in the Karana mudrā the thumb does not hold down the middle and ring fingers.
+This mudrā is also known as tarjanī mudrā.